nvoronetskiy/ImGuiColorTextEdit/README.md

 has its own coordinate, starting from Tabs are counted as [1..tabsize] spaces, depending on how many spaces are necessary to reach the next tab stop.
-For example, coordinate (1, 5) represents the character 'B' in a line "\tABC", when tabsize = 4, because it is rendered as "    ABC" on the screen.
+For example, coordinate (1, 5) represents the character 'B' in a line "\tABC", when tabsize = 4, because it is rendered as "&nbsp;&nbsp;&nbsp;&nbsp;ABC" on the screen.

 #### TextEditor